bg-write/chatGPT-cheatsheet/README.md

 - Expand the [Introduction](#intro) section to include brief histories of AI, machine learning, OpenAI, and ChatGPT.
 (No more than a paragraph for each.)
 - Add more helpful prompts to the [Examples of ChatGPT Prompts](#prompt-examples) section.
 - Translate README text into another language for those whose native reading language is not English.
+- Include screenshots and more helpful visual aids.

 Contributions that help achieve these goals are welcomed.